lmlg/zser/docs/manual.md

     unpack ()
   ```

-  Unpacks an object at the proxy_handler's current position and returns it.
+  Unpacks an object at the Proxy's current position and returns it.

   ```python
     unpack_from (offset)